G-Amar/OpenGL-Mesh/README.md

 Mesh Import: (meshViewer.cpp)
  - The program will look for the file 'outputMesh.txt' in the current directory and will open it and populate the VBOs to render the object.

-Bonus:
- - Vertex Shader: 'vertexShader.vert'
+Vertex Shader: 'vertexShader.vert'
- - Fragment Shader: 'fragmentShader.frag'
+Fragment Shader: 'fragmentShader.frag'
 Both of these files are used for both programs and must be included in the same directory for the programs to run properly.

 'q', 'Q', and 'Esc' exit the program.

-The entire program should work.

-If there are any problems at all feel free to email me at amar1.gupta@ryerson.ca.